-HELP!!!
+HELP!
 OBDCOM Troubleshooting guide

 We recommend printing this guide.
+Printer-friendly: PDF document (best) or plain text

 This troubleshooting guide comes from experience helping customers get their OBDCOM system working, so these suggestions really work.
 If you're having trouble, this should help in almost all cases.
 Also, please note that we test all of the tools thoroughly before shipping them and that there are many thousands of OBDCOM users all across the country, with all makes and models of cars.
 It is best to read this guide from beginning to end, and not skip anything unless it says you should skip.
 Above all else, the first suggestion is to be patient and know that we will solve the problem.